chauby/PyDMPs_Chauby/README.md

 ## Reference:

-The reference paper can be found at:
+The reference paper can be found at the folder named 'paper', and can also be downloaded at:

 - [2002 Stefan Schaal](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.142.3886)